If a coach ever wanted his players to model their game after anybody in college basketball, they would more than likely pick Doug McDermott.

 About the Author: Chris Markham

-Freshman at the University of Mary Washington, for whom I run cross country and track.
-Aspiring sports journalist, planning to major in journalism and associate sports editor for our school paper, "The Bullet."
-I write mostly college basketball but will do a little bit of everything when needed to.
+Sophomore at the University of Mary Washington, for whom I run cross country and track.
+Aspiring sports journalist, planning to major in journalism.
+Sports editor of "The Blue and Gray Press," the University of Mary Washington's independent student newspaper.